Cooler on Wheels – The Best Wheeled Coolers

 The wheels used will typically be on the smaller side and also not have nearly as aggressive of ridges and grooves.
 They will also more likely be made of metal or hard plastic instead of conventional rubber.
 This will result in great ease in moving even a full cooler across a smooth, hard surface but you will find it to be quite challenging if you try to move it across more rough terrain.
 In addition, the shaft used might be smaller and lighter since the odds of getting dirt, grass, etc. jammed into the rotating parts is much less.

 The carrying handle will be located in an area that is more optimized for comfort rather than for performance.
 It might also be a bit flimsier.
 This could create challenges if you are trying to transport your indoor wheeled cooler over rough terrain or up a steep incline.

 Indoor-wheeled coolers usually are smaller than outdoor coolers.
 This is likely because they aren’t intended to be used for several days at a time due to their target environment, so having a huge amount of storage volume isn’t a priority.

 Hybrid Wheeled Cooler

 The hybrid coolers are a great solution for those who want an ice chest that can be used in a wider environment, as it will be suitable for your indoor settings and should handle all but the most demanding outdoor settings with relative ease.
+These types of coolers are great for taking to the pool.
 There is a nice variety of handle choices including extending telescoping handles, pivoting side handles, and even built-in molded handles.